Workers’ Compensation for New Jersey Postal Workers Injured While Making a Delivery

 - Heavier packages.
 A study by the Office of the Inspector General (OIG) found that the average weight of packages has increased in recent years.
 More packages appear in the mail mix as well.
 With mail carriers carrying heavier loads, the risk of a fall also increases.
 Heavier loads place more stress on the body, making it harder for postal workers to correct their balance if they slip or trip.

 - Dangerous doormats.
-A 2022 USPS worker bulletin provides several tips for USPS workers to ensure that door mats don’t cause a slip, trip, or fall.
+A 2022 USPS worker bulletin provided several tips for USPS workers to ensure that door mats don’t cause a slip, trip, or fall.
 Unfortunately, many places of business don’t receive this information or don’t inspect door mats for safety.
 Worn mats, mats that curl up from the floor or ripple, mats without adequate grip against the floor, mats at a different height than the door threshold, and mats that blend into the floor can all create a slip or trip hazard.
 In some cases, a postal worker won’t notice the problem until it is too late to prevent an injury.

 Other unsafe conditions can also occur.
 When they do, it’s important for an injured postal worker to speak to an experienced slip and fall injury lawyer.